virtualsecureplatform/rv16k-sim/README.md

 ## Use
 This simulator has 2 arguments.

-First argument is file name of binary to run on this simulator
+First argument is file name of binary to run on this simulator.

 Second argument is clock number how many times to execute.
 This simulator executes all instruction at one clock.

-Bellow is the example to execute
+Bellow is the example of execution.
 ```
 ./main hoge.o 100
 ```